Scream 3: Plot

-Dewey, Gale, Jennifer, and the remaining cast, Angelina Tyler and Tyson Fox, attend a birthday party for Roman at Milton's mansion.
-Ghostface attacks the group, killing Angelina, Tyson, and Jennifer while taking Gale and Dewey hostage.
+Dewey, Gale, Jennifer, and the remaining cast, Angelina Tyler, who plays Sidney Prescott, and Tyson Fox who plays Rickey, attend a birthday party for Roman at Milton's mansion.
+While exploring the house, Gale and Jennifer find Roman apparently dead.
+Ghostface then attacks the group, killing Angelina, Tyson, and Jennifer while taking Gale and Dewey hostage.
 Ghostface contacts Sidney, and she travels to the mansion.
 Kincaid follows but is knocked unconscious by Ghostface.
-Sidney is lured to a secret screening room where Ghostface appears and reveals himself to be Roman.
+Sidney is lured to a secret screening room where Ghostface appears and reveals himself to be Roman, having faked his death.

 Roman explains that he is Sidney's half-brother and the product of Maureen's sexual assault.
 Four years prior, he tracked Maureen down, only for her to reject him.
 Roman began stalking her and filming the men she philandered with.
 He showed Billy Loomis footage of his father with Maureen, setting off the string of murders in Woodsboro.
 (Note: As depicted in Scream (1996)) When he discovered the fame Sidney attracted due to those events, Roman snapped and lured her out of hiding, planning to kill her and frame her for his murders.
 After Roman reveals a bound Milton and slits his throat, Sidney furiously denounces his explanation as nothing more than deflection to hide his selfish motivations.
 Roman suffers a mental breakdown and attacks, and after a ferocious fight, Sidney ultimately outsmarts Roman and repeatedly stabs him.
-As Dewey and Gale arrive, Roman rises and tries to attack once more but is finally killed when Dewey shoots him in the head.
+As Dewey and Gale arrive, Roman rises and tries to attack them once more but is finally killed when Dewey shoots him in the head.

 Later at Sidney's house, Dewey proposes to Gale, who accepts.
 Sidney returns from a walk and leaves her previously alarmed front gates open.
 As she joins Gale, Dewey and Kincaid to watch a movie, a wind blows her front door open, but she ignores it.